Why 77% of Machine Vision Systems Miss Defects [Fix]

 A model trained in January on brushed aluminum from Supplier A will start throwing false positives by April when Supplier B's slightly different grain pattern enters the line.
 Advanced vision software reduces false positives by 95%, but only with continuous retraining pipelines that ingest tagged reject images from every shift.

 34% of manufacturing defects slip through because inspection systems are running on stale models.
-That number drops close to zero when you close the feedback loop between reject bins and retraining queues.
+The hidden ROI of fixing your vision system goes far beyond defect rates that number drops close to zero when you close the feedback loop between reject bins and retraining queues.

 How Do You Fix a Blind Machine Vision System?